-Concentration areas add depth to the broad base of management knowledge covered in the core curriculum and are not required for the completion of the MBA degree.
-Even so, concentration areas are recommended to enhance your skills in a specific business function, or to market your skills to potential employers.
+Specialization areas add depth to the broad base of management knowledge covered in the core curriculum and are not required for the completion of the MBA degree.
+Even so, specialization areas are recommended to enhance your skills in a specific business function, or to market your skills to potential employers.

 On this page, you’ll find links to overviews of the seven functional and six interdisciplinary option areas offered at Krannert.